Find Affordable College Courses

 54 Yearly Graduations

 Texas Southern University is the 17th most popular school in the nation for students seeking a bachelor's degree in health and wellness.
 Roughly 7,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,941 per year, while in-state graduate students, on average, pay $6,858 per year.
-During the 2020-2021 academic year, 54 people received their bachelor's degree in health and wellness from TSU.
-About 69% of this group were women, and 94% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 54 people received their bachelor's degree in health and wellness from TSU.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 #18